 Myth #1: Sunglasses with 99.9% UV protection are expensive

 False: You do not have to pay a premium for proper UV protection.
-While more expensive sunglasses may offer more stylish frames, higher quality lenses, sharper images and less glare, it is very easy to find inexpensive glasses that offer 99.99% UV protection.
+While more expensive sunglasses may offer more stylish frames, higher quality lenses, sharper images, and less glare, it is very easy to find inexpensive glasses that provide 99.99% UV protection.

 Polycarbonate lenses naturally block 99.9% of harmful UV rays even with a clear lens.
 The TODAY show purchased several pairs of glasses for $19.99 at a national sporting goods store.
-When tested, they all lived up to their claim of 99.9% UV protection.
+They all lived up to their claim of 99.9% UV protection when tested.

 Cheap $5 sunglasses are capable of offering 99.9% UV protection.
 Polycarbonate is a relatively inexpensive material, and with its natural attribute that blocks 99.9% UV light, it’s a perfect choice for sunglass and protective eyewear manufacturers.

 Myth #2: Lenses with darker tints are more protective than lenses with a lighter tint

 False: The tint of the lens has nothing to do with the UV protection of the glasses.
 A clear lens with no tint and 99.9% UV protection is better for your eyes than dark, heavily tinted sunglasses without UV protection.
 In fact, dark lenses without adequate UV protection are worse for your eyes than not wearing glasses because the dark tint causes our pupils to become dilated, thus exposing your eyes to more harmful UV light.

 Myth #3: You should have UV coating put on your lenses for extra protection